samtatasurya/textmate-yara/README.md

 ![Source - https://raw.githubusercontent.com/blacktop/docker-yara/master/logo.png](./images/logo.png)

 # textmate-yara
 Syntax Highlighting, Diagnostics, and Snippets support for the YARA pattern matching language.
-A local copy of the YARA compiler, yarac, must be present on the system
+A local copy of the YARA compiler, yarac, must be present on the system for Diagnostics support and access to the compiler

 ## Snippets
 * New file skeleton (or `rule:` skeleton)